ibm-cloud-docs/power-iaas/creating-vm-ssh-keys.md

 ```
 {: codeblock}

-To confirm that the key was successfully added, use the [ibmcloud pi key](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-keys) command:
+To confirm that the key was successfully added, use the [`ibmcloud pi keys`](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-keys) command:

 ```bash
 ibmcloud pi key testkey